himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ## Conclusion

-I think that is enough to get started with SQL :) (it was for me anyway).
-There's not much else to say other than hopefully this post continues to serve me well down the road :).
+I think that is enough to at least get started with SQL :) (it was for me anyway).
+There's not much else to say other than hopefully this post server as a good SQL quick-reference down the road :).
 Enjoy!